Yaowei-Du/Microsoft.Azure.Graphs.BulkImport.fork/README.md

 1. Slow Ingestion rate:
 	- Check the distance between the client location and the Azure region where the database is hosted.
-	- Check the configured throughput, ingestion can be slow if the tool is getting [throttled] (https://docs.microsoft.com/en-us/azure/cosmos-db/request-units).
+	- Check the configured throughput, ingestion can be slow if the tool is getting [throttled](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units).
 It is recommended that you increase the RU/s during ingestion and then scale it down later.
 This can be done programmatically via the [ReplaceOfferAsync() API] (https://docs.microsoft.com/en-us/azure/cosmos-db/set-throughput).
 	- Use a client with high memory, otherwise GC pressure might interrupt the ingestion.
 	- Turn server GC on.